 It is matrix based simulation software which works on algorithms.
 It carries various tool boxes which is helpful for day -to-day accessibility to real world.
 It helps in designing graphic user interface, provides tools for neural network.
 Hardware which are not economical for general purpose, this software tool box helps to minimize the cost ability.

 Software Requirement: MAT LAB 6.5

 Name of Experiments:

-To draw the time response for first order transfer function
+1 To draw the time response for first order transfer function second order transfer function third order transfer function

 $$H(S) = \frac{6}{S+9}$$